 Our elite athletes

-We have around 90 elite student athletes, many of whom have competed at the Olympics, Commonwealth Games, World University Games and World Championship events.
+We have over 120 elite student athletes, many of whom have competed at the Olympics, Commonwealth Games, World University Games and World Championship events.

 Meet some of our elite athletes:

 Water skier Jacinta is the current U-21 women's world jump and overall champion, and holds the world record in jump.
 She is VU's 2013 Female Sports Person of the Year.